High Blood Pressure And Cholesterol Life Insurance

 Low-density lipoprotein (LDL) transports cholesterol from the liver to different cells throughout the body.

-Excess LDL building up along artery walls can lead to artery disease.
-Because LDL causes this buildup, it has been coined “bad cholesterol.”
+Excess LDL buildup along arterial walls can lead to arterial disease.
+Because LDL causes this buildup, it is called “bad cholesterol.”

 High-density lipoprotein (HDL) performs the opposite function—it carries cholesterol away from different organs in the body and back to the liver, where it is broken down.